seedhammer/seedhammer/README.md

 The files is this repository are in the public domain as described in the [LICENSE](LICENSE) file, except files in directories with their own LICENSE files.

+### Contributions

+Contributors must agree to the [developer certificate of origin](https://developercertificate.org/), to ensure their work is compatible with the the LICENSE.
+Sign your commits with Signed-off-by statements to show your agreement with the `git commit --signoff` (or `-s`) command.